akdemirlab/HiCPlotter/README.md

 _**You can generate all of the following examples by using "sh testRun.sh", all of required files are in the data folder.**_

 ## Plotting whole chromosome
-_Please note -fh is set to 0 as the input matrix doesn't have a header line._
+_Please note: -fh is set to 0 as the input matrix doesn't have a header line._

 _Hi-C and TADs data taken from:_ [Dixon et, al. Nature 2012](http://www.nature.com/nature/journal/v485/n7398/full/nature11082.html?WT.ec_id=NATURE-20120517)